nicwolff/if_/README.md

 ## Usage

-Call `if_()` with a Python expression, and chain attribute and item accessors on the return value, ending with `.then`.
+Call `if_()` with a Python expression, and chain attribute and item accessors on the return value, ending with `._`.
 If the initial expression evaluates to `None`, so will the whole chain; if not, each accessor will run normally but if it fails the chain will return `None`.

+In a boolean or equality test you can leave off the `._`.

 ## Examples